KidMessiah/case-by-case/README.md

 ## Roll filters

 The Roll tab scopes a bonus down to specific circumstances about the roll itself: attack/spell action type, proficiency level, item types, weapon properties, spell schools, spell components, and so on.
-Flip a filter on and it opens up to show its options.
+Click a filter's title to expand it and see its options, the checkbox on the right is what actually switches it on.

 ![The Roll tab, Item Types filter expanded](tutorial-images/rolltab.png)

 ## Recipient filters

 The Recipient tab checks whoever's actually getting the bonus.
 For an aura that's the token in range, otherwise it's just whoever's rolling, no targeting needed either way.
-Has Condition, HP threshold, Has Effect (by Name) with a "must be active" option, Available Spell Slots (min/max), then Creature Type, Size, Has Movement, Knows Language, and a Comparison field down in Advanced for anything those don't cover, like `@attributes.hp.value <= @attributes.hp.max / 2`.
 The bonus only applies if the creature matches everything you've switched on.

 ![The Recipient tab with State, Creature, and Advanced filter groups](tutorial-images/recipienttab.png)

 ## Target filters

 The Target tab is the one that matters when you're rolling against something, an attack, damage, healing, that kind of thing.
-Same idea as Recipient but checking your actual target instead: conditions, HP threshold, has an effect by name (with a "must be active" option), how far away they are, creature type, size, movement, languages.
+Same idea as Recipient but checking your actual target instead.
 Since the target can change roll to roll, none of this ever gets written to a sheet, it's all checked live.

 ![The Target tab with HP Threshold, Has Effect, and Within Range filters](tutorial-images/targettab.png)

 ## Aura

 Flip Enable Aura on and the bonus projects out to nearby tokens at roll time instead of only applying to whoever it's on.
-Set a range, who it affects (allies, enemies, everyone), whether it includes the source, and whether it drops if the source goes unconscious.
-There's a color picker for the aura and a list of conditions that shut the whole thing off while the source has them.

 ![The Aura tab with range, disposition, and blocked-status settings](tutorial-images/auratab.png)

 As the note in the window says: none of this touches the recipient's character sheet, it only applies at the moment of the roll.
-Writing effects to every nearby token every time someone moves would be a mess performance wise, so auras just get checked live instead.
+I've found that in the massive combats I run, auras tend to cause a lot of lag on movement, so these are built to be a more performant, slightly less robust alternative to what other modules provide.

+If you want something more robust for a specific case, you can also use a Case by Case bonus alongside an aura from a different module.
+Have that module's aura apply an effect, then attach a CbC bonus to that effect.
+It should propagate the bonus the way you'd expect.

 ## Optional bonuses and spending a resource